 In the first scene, two young men profess their love for their mother in song.
 This is about five minutes into the 1995 film Karan Arjun, the first Indian film I ever saw, and I have to say I wasn't very impressed at this point:

-Wow--I wasn't expecting that.
+But then, five minutes later, this is how those two young men end up (thanks to an evil uncle): Wow--I wasn't expecting that.
 The following two hours of the film are, like many Bollywood films, a mixture of many things: action, songs, drama, comedy, etc. I loved it, although maybe not so much as Don, one of the main characters in the novel...
 By the way, don't worry about the two men in the movie; they are immediately reincarnated so that they can come back and kick Uncle Durjan's butt.